How to keep your pets safe and calm on Bonfire Night

 - It is illegal for anyone under 18 to possess a firework in a public place

-- Fireworks cannot be set off by a private individual between 11.00pm and 7.00am except for certain nights of the year
+- Fireworks cannot be set off by a private individual between 11.00pm and 7.00am except for Bonfire night (cut off is midnight), New Years' Eve, Diwali and Chinese New Year (cut-off is 1am).

 - Under section 1 of the Protection of Animals Act 1911, it is an offence to cause any unnecessary suffering to any domestic or captive animals.
 The penalty on conviction is a fine of up to £5,000 or up to six months' imprisonment, or both.
 Enforcement of this section of the Act rests with Trading Standards, the Police or the RSPCA as appropriate.